can3p/cl-journal/README.md

 * reposts
 * preview
-* backwards sync to get updates from the livejournal.com
+* backwards sync to get updates from the service
 * photo upload functionality

 ## License